alaska-panos/SaulChemonges_T1A2/README.md

 ## 5: An overview or sitemap of all the pages on my website that explains the overall structure of my website and how different pages can be navigated.

-## 6: Wireframes of the pages of my website that map out my decision-making process relating to the overall aesthetic of my website
+## 6: Wireframes of the pages of my website that map out my decision-making process relating to the overall aesthetics of my website

-## 7: A list of components that I have used how components and styling will help in engaging with my audience
+## 7: A list of components that I have used including how components and styling will help in engaging with my audience

 # Presentation

-I have made a presentation utilising material on my Slide deck that is just under 8 minutes that I have recorded and uploaded on YouTube:
+I have made a presentation utilising material on my Slide deck that is just under 8 minutes that I have recorded and uploaded on YouTube link: https://youtu.be/RnjRSk47Nek

 ## Project submission